Niminem/ChromeDevToolsProtocol/README.md

 There are two ways you can use them.

-Either you register a callback procedure that executes each time the CDP event occurs via `addGlobalEventCallback` or `addSessionEventCallback`, or you can use the `waitFor` variant. `waitFor` should be used to pause execution until the event occurs, like the example above where we waited for `Page.domContentEventFired` before interacting with the tab(page).
+Either you register a callback procedure that executes each time the CDP event occurs via `addGlobalEventCallback` or `addSessionEventCallback`, or you can use the `waitFor` variant. `waitFor` should be used to suspend execution until the event occurs, like the example above where we waited for `Page.domContentEventFired` before interacting with the tab.

-**NOTE: Currently, there can only be one callback per *Global event*, and only one callback per event for each session in *Session events*.
+**NOTE: Currently, there can only be one callback per *Global event*, and only one callback per event for each session for *Session events*.
 If you try adding another callback for the same global/session event, the current callback will be overwritten.**

 `deleteGlobalEventCallback` and `deleteSessionEventCallback` can be called to delete the event callbacks.